johnnytisdale/random-css/README.md

 Must be a whole number between 0 and 255, inclusive.

-Must be less than gMax.
+Must be less than or equal to gMax.

 ##### rMax: integer